Mortal Kombat Main Character Index

 For reasons unknown, he and Hotaru would put aside their differences, and join the Battle of Armageddon.

-Hired Guns: Once a honorable Seidan guardsman, Dairou spends his days working in Seido's underground as a mercenary, taking on assignments regardless of how inhumane they are.
+- Hired Guns: Once an honorable Seidan guardsman, Dairou spends his days working in Seido's underground as a mercenary, taking on assignments regardless of how inhumane they are.